 Garrett rode to the campground in the front passenger seat of Jeremy and Kerri’s car, chatting about school, football and cars.
 Just as the car was about to turn into the campground, a semi-truck driver struck the car at full speed.

 The violent rear-end crash propelled the car it into the oncoming lane, where it was smashed into by another truck.

 A young life, with so much hope and so many dreams, was cut short in the most brutal way.

 It was a preventable crash that was caused by the semi-truck driver’s failure to focus on the road.
 It is an all-too-common occurrence, but we must constantly resist normalizing distracted driving.

-For over the last 30 years, I have represented families that have suffered great losses because of trucking and automobile crashes.
+Over the last 30+ years, I have represented families that have suffered great losses because of trucking and automobile crashes.
 I pursue justice and accountability for my clients, but, can never turn back the clock or erase the depth of the pain they suffer.

 This is especially true when it comes to the loss of a child.